0

 Product Certifications

-Safeguard Technology has certifications from internationally recognized safety and industry organizations.
+Safeguard Technology has certifications from internationally recognized safety industry organizations.
 These include:

 Founded in 1944, the mission of NSF International is to protect and improve global human health.
 Manufacturers, regulators and consumers look to them to develop public health standards and certifications that help protect food, water, consumer products and the environment.